BernardoDeLaPlaz/docs/docs/using/one_touch_urbit.md

 urbit client surfs web pages.
 If a customer mouses over one of those urls and clicks it, the registered web browser on his platform (if any) is invoked.

+## Design

+### Design: Systems / IT

+The Provisioner is a command line tool written in Ruby.
+Ruby on Rails may be used to provide an assortment of useful librarys and the 'gem' library management system.

+It can run on any desktop.

+It communicates with:
+   * AWS EC2, via the Ruby API (https://docs.aws.amazon.com/sdk-for-ruby/v3/api/index.html)
+   * AWS S3 (for storage of snapshots), via Ruby API  ( https://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Client.html )
+   * a Postgres database running on AWS ("instance 0") (the master AWS instance that we use)
+   * XXX ???? foundationDB for the customer urbits ???
+   * an instance of urbit ( a galaxy ?) that runs on instance 0 ("the provisioner urbit")

+The Postgres database is configured initially via a Ruby on Rails 'migration': a tool which lets us take a schema definition file and make it flesh.

+Tasks to build the Provisioner:
+  * spin up an the S3 "instance 0", where the one-touch-urbit database lives: 1 day
+  * create an empty ruby app and nail down the database schema: 2 days
+  * explore and integrate AWS S3 Ruby API with the app: 3 days
+  * write "create a new customer" (this does nothing but database manipulations), with unit tests: 1 day
+  * write "spin up a new instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * write "spin down an instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * get the "provisioner urbit" installed on "instance 0" : 2 days
+  * read up on how to have a galaxy issue a sun: 2 days
+  * write a handicapped version of "create a new sun" (works on a fixed / specified instance).
+This does both database manipulations and urbit galaxy manipulations.
+10 days
+  * XXX there are unknown unknowns here re key / credential handling
+  * write "tell sun to emit snapshot" feature (requires both Ruby and work to bin/urbit source code - I may ask for help on this) : 5-10 days
+  * write handicapped version of "copy snapshot to backup" feature: 2 days
+  * write "adjust storage" feature: XXX need to design this first.
+AWS EC2 instances have compute and storage caps, but we intend to put multiple urbit on each.
+How do we measure storage space?
+We're going to use FoundationDB to store events...

+* Querier

+* Alerter

+* Biller

+### Design: Customer-Facing Website

+Not designed / not deliverable for v1.0.

+### Design: Admin-Facing Website

+Not designed / not deliverable for v1.0.

+### Design: Urbit client

+Not designed / not deliverable for v1.0.

+### Design: Apps store and first two apps

+Not designed / not deliverable for v1.0.

+## Schedule

+In the 2019 Q1 / Q2 push the following tasks will be tackled in the following order:

+1. Systems / IT: Provisioner
+1. Systems / IT: Querier
+1. Systems / IT: Alerter
+1. Systems / IT: Biller

 ## Open issues